-Astrocytomas comprise a wide range of tumors that are defined by their microscopic appearance and are graded according to the World Health Organization (WHO) classification system.
+Astrocytomas comprise a wide range of tumors that are defined by their appearance and are graded according to the World Health Organization (WHO) classification system.
 The WHO grading system divides astrocytomas into four subsets, Grade I, Grade II, Grade III and Grade IV Astroctyoma.
 The grade of the tumor defines its growth potential and extent of invasiveness.
 WHO Grade I and II Astrocytomas are slow growing tumors frequently grouped together and termed “low grade gliomas”.
 WHO Grade III and IV Astrocytomas are fast growing tumors, usually termed “high grade gliomas”.

 Grade I Astrocytomas (which include pilocytic astrocytomas, subependymal giant cell astrocytomas, angiocentric glioma, and subependymomas) are the most common astrocytoma seen in childhood.
 These tumors are commonly located in the cerebellum, cerebral hemisphere, brainstem, spinal cord, hypothalamus, and the optic tracts.
 Grade I astrocytomas tend to be well circumscribed and do not infiltrate into the surrounding brain.
 Typically Grade I astrocytomas can be completely removed surgically.
 The exception is an optic pathway astrocytoma, which is a juvenile pilocytic astrocytoma but it infiltrates throughout the visual tract.